matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- An object of **entity** type **has its own database identity (primary key).**
+- An object of **entity** type **has its own database identity (primary key)**.
 - An object of **value type** has **no database identity (primary key)** it belongs to an entity.
 - Value type objects are identified through owning entity.
 - The lifecycle of a **value type** object is bound to that of its owning **entity** object.
 - Classes like String and Integer are most simple **value type** classes.
 - Does the database identity of an object matters?
-    - Enity yes
+    - Entity yes.
-    - Value Types no
+    - Value Types no.
-- Do all persistent classes have their own database identity (primary key)
+- Do all persistent classes have their own database identity (primary key) - No.
-    - No

 ## Component Mapping

-A component is a part of whole in such a way that if the whole is destroyed, all its parts are also destroyed with it.
+- A component is a part of whole in such a way that if the whole is destroyed, all its parts are also destroyed with it.
-E.g. your room in your house.
+- E.g. your room in your house.
-Each component (part) may belong to only one whole.
+- Each component (part) may belong to only one whole.
-The term "component" refers to the object-oriented notion of composition.
+- The term "component" refers to the object-oriented notion of **composition**.
-A component is a contained object that is persisted as **value type**.
+- A component is a contained object that is persisted as **value type**.

 ```java
 @Entity